Skip to content

 High-Throughput Egress & Batching

-Sending an individual HTTP/Kafka request for every single simulation event (e.g., a part moving one millimeter on a conveyor) would instantly crash the network.
+Sending an individual HTTP/Kafka request (or performing a disk write) for every single simulation event would instantly crash the network or I/O limits.

 To handle high throughput, the EgressMixIn buffers events in a thread-safe queue.

-• Events are pushed to the background network thread in batches (e.g., 500 at a time).
+• Events are pushed to the background network/file thread in batches (e.g., 5000 at a time).

-• The queue flushes automatically if the flush_interval (e.g., 1 second) is reached to ensure real-time UI dashboards don't feel "laggy".
+• In real-time mode, the queue flushes automatically if the flush_interval (e.g., 1 second) is reached to ensure UI dashboards don't feel "laggy".

 Duck-Typing and Pluggable Serialization